 Also thank everyone that picked me up while I was walking the road to get supplies or taking me back to the trailhead.
 You guys rock.

 Words can't express how happy I am to check this adventure off my list.
 Thank you for letting me share this adventure with you my reader.
-Look for big things in 2013!
+Look for big adventures in 2013!